Telling a story with small details that matter

 What makes a good jewellery designer?

 Its not just one thing or one course or one techinique .... its lots of little things.
-While the first thing that might come to mind when you think of a good designer is "drawing skills", I don’t think this is true.
+While the first thing that might come to mind when you think of a good jewellery designer is "drawing skills", This is wrong.
 A good designer solves problems and communicates those solutions in a creative manner.
 How they communicate is up to them.

 So with no set expectations in regards to drawing I believe a good jewellery designer .....